-Fig. 9.3: Bioinformatics pipeline for joint calling using Haplotyper in GVCF emit mode and GVCFtyper
+Fig. 9.3: Bioinformatics pipeline for joint calling using Haplotyper and multiple BAM files

 9.3 Supported annotations in Haplotyper and Genotyper

 Both Haplotyper and Genotyper germline variant calling methods accept the option --annotation to output additional annotations to the result VCF.
 The following are the possible annotations supported: